 Winter Symposium

-The 2026 HOTCUS Winter Symposium, The American Nation in the Twentieth Century: The Declaration of Independence at 250, will be held at the University of Liverpool on 27 February 2026.
+The 2026 HOTCUS Winter Symposium was held at the University of Liverpool on Friday, 27 February.

 Previous Winter Symposiums